gohugoio/hugo/content/en/methods/page/Paginator.md

 [site configuration]: /getting-started/configuration/#pagination

-You can invoke pagination on `home`, `section`, `taxonomy`, and `term` pages.
-Each of these receive a collection of regular pages in [context].
+You can invoke pagination on the [home template], [section templates], [taxonomy templates], and [term templates].
+Each of these receives a collection of regular pages in [context].
 When you invoke the `Paginator` method, it paginates the page collection received in context.

+[home template]: /templates/types/#home
+[section templates]: /templates/types/#section
+[taxonomy templates]: /templates/types/#taxonomy
+[term templates]: /templates/types/#term
+[context]: /getting-started/glossary/#context

 {{< code file=layouts/_default/list.html >}}
 {{ range .Paginator.Pages }}